menu icon

 Preparation: Draining tofu "Refer to 'How to Drain Frozen Firm Tofu'"

-• Thawing: Allow the frozen cotton tofu to thaw naturally or heat it in a microwave at 600W for 5-7 minutes.
+• Thawing: Allow the frozen tofu to thaw naturally or microwave on high power (600-800W) for 5-7 minutes until fully thawed.

 1 block Frozen firm tofu

-• Press and squeeze: Place the thawed tofu on a tray and squeeze it with your palms, applying your body weight from above.
+• Press and squeeze: Place the thawed tofu on a tray and squeeze it with your palms, applying pressure from above with your body weight.

-• Discard the water: Remove the water that has come out.
-Repeat "squeeze → discard water" multiple times until no more water is released.
+• Discard water: Remove the water that has been released.
+Repeat "squeeze → discard water" multiple times until no more water comes out.

-• Squeeze: Finally, squeeze it tightly with your hand to extract the water out as much as you can. *To finish, wrap it in paper towels and remove any excess moisture.
+• Final squeeze: Squeeze the tofu tightly with your hands to extract as much water as possible.
+To finish, wrap in paper towels and remove any remaining moisture.

-• Chop: Chop the onion coarsely, then roughly chop the cilantro.
+• Chop vegetables: Coarsely chop the onion, then roughly chop the cilantro.

 40 g onion